haplo-org/haplo-plugins/haplo_workflow_interview_scheduling/readme.txt

-title: Haplo Workflow Interview Scheduling
+title: Workflow interview scheduling
 --
 h3(feature). haplo:meeting_scheduling

-Adds functionailty for meeting scheduling to workflows.
+Adds functionality for meeting scheduling to workflows.
 This includes the date forms, UI, and automatic transitioning of the workflow after the meeting has taken place.

 When passing through arranging state for an extra time consider skipping it; we should rethink what this feature does at such stages.